mmatteo-hub/ARP_Assignment1/README.txt

 1.1 - check that, once the install.sh has completed, a message will be shown on the shell;

-2 - type '$ ./help.sh' and read the brief description below for each process to understand the general purpose and strcture of the program;
+2 - type '$ ./help.sh' and read the brief description below for each process to understand the general purpose and structure of the program;

 Now everything is ready to start the process ..